torbsd/torbsd.github.io/obsd-relays.md

 ### Encrypting Swap ###

-By default, OpenBSD enables encrypted swap in /etc/sysctl.conf:
+By default, OpenBSD enables encrypted swap in /etc/sysctl.conf, so no changes are necessary:

 `#vm.swapencrypt.enable=0        # 0=Do not encrypt pages that go to swap`

-Removing the # __disables__ the encrypting of swap.

 ## Future ##